mrwnwttk/cloudacademy-dl/README.md

 ```

 ## Usage
-Save cookie from Chrome to a file called cookie.txt.
+Sign up for either a demo account or a 7-day trial.
+Just visiting the website alone doesn't work.
+Log in and save the cookie from Chrome to a file called cookie.txt.
 The cookie looks a little like this:
 ```
 louda-session=6fe4.............
 ```